 Notes for Majors and Minors

 - Students who study abroad may apply one approved course toward a minor or two approved courses toward their Politics and Government Major.
 Of these courses, only one may apply to the student's area of concentration.

-- With prior approval of the Politics and Government Department, one unit of PG 498 may apply toward the major.
+- One unit of PG 498 may apply toward the major.

 - Independent study and IPE upper-division courses may count toward the major with prior approval of the department.